 Since the initiation of the live-trapping program, it has been revealed that the Main River watershed to the south of District 17 is a high-density marten area (on the island) and densities are comparable to those found in the Little Grand Lake and Red-Indian Lake areas.
 Marten have also been recorded in isolated pockets of District 17 near Daniels Harbour.
+Based on this information, it is important that marten habitat be protected in these areas.
 Furthermore, it is important that some remnant stands of old growth (80+) forests be left throughout the zone and provision made to have connectivity (i.e., unbroken corridors of forest) between such stands.
 To accomplish this, a landscape approach to habitat management was initiated by the Forest Service in 1999.
 This involved working with stakeholders to identify critical or potential marten habitat, locating possible corridors, and identifying areas which would not be cut in the near future.
 This initiative has been ongoing since that time.
-To identify all factors affecting marten survival, stakeholders from the Forest Service, IFWD and the paper companies sit on a recovery team for Newfoundland marten.
+To identify all factors affecting marten survival, stakeholders from the Forest Service, IFWD and the paper companies sits on a recovery team for Newfoundland marten.
 The purpose of this team is to set short-term and long-term population goals for the species, and to recommend ways in which they may be accomplished.
 The Team is now in the process of identifying critical and recovery marten habitat and determining which forest activities can take place within these areas.